Free University of Berlin

+one of only six universities nationwide to be so recognised in all three consecutive rounds of the Excellence Initiative in 2006/2007, 2012 and 2019, most recently as a member of the Berlin University Alliance.
+Former and current staff include five Nobel laureates.
+The FU Berlin has produced a total of 18 winners of the Leibniz Prize up to the year 2020.
+According to the Alexander von Humboldt Foundation, the university is the most frequently preferred study location in Germany for leading international scientists and young academics.

 History

-The Free University of Berlin was established by students and scholars on 4 December 1948.
-The foundation is strongly connected to the beginning of the Cold War period.
+The Free University of Berlin was established in West Berlin by faculty members and students on 4 December 1948.
+With American support, it was founded as the de facto Western continuation of the University of Berlin (before 1945 named the Friedrich Wilhelm University), which had reopened in 1946 in the Soviet sector of Berlin.
+In 1949, the University of Berlin, on its original site in East Berlin, was renamed the Humboldt University.

+Foundation (1948–2000)

-The University of Berlin was located in the former Soviet sector of Berlin and was granted permission to continue teaching by the Soviet Military Administration in Germany (SMAD) in January 1946.
+In January 1946, the formerly named Friedrich Wilhelm University, located in the Soviet sector of Berlin, was granted permission by the Soviet Military Administration in Germany (SMAD) to reopen as the University of Berlin.
 The university came under increased communist influence and repression, as it became a battlefield for the political disputes of the postwar period.
 This led to protests by students critical of the prevailing system.
 Between 1945 and 1948, more than 18 students were brutally beaten and arrested or persecuted, and some were even executed by the Soviet secret police (NKVD).

-Foundation (1948–2000)

 Kaiser Wilhelm Institute for Chemistry in 1911.
 Today, the Hahn-Meitner building houses the Institute for Biochemistry, where nuclear fission was discovered.

 At the end of 1947, students demanded a university free from political influence.
 The climax of the protests was reached on 23 April 1948: after three students were expelled from the university without a trial, about 2,000 students protested at the Hotel Esplanade.
 By the end of April, the governor of the United States Army, Lucius D. Clay, issued the order to legally examine the formation of a new university in the western sectors of Berlin.
 On 19 June 1948, the "preparatory committee for establishing a free university" consisting of politicians, professors, administrative staff members, and students, met.
 With a manifesto titled "Request for establishing a free university in Berlin", the committee appealed to the public for support.

 The municipal authorities of Berlin granted the foundation of a free university and requested the opening for the coming 1948/49 winter semester.
 Meanwhile, the students' committee in the German Democratic Republic protested against the formation; the GDR described the new university as the "so-called free university" in official documents until the fall of the Berlin Wall.

 The former Kaiser Wilhelm Institute for Biology.
 Today, it houses the Department of Law.

-The council-manager government accepted the by-law on 4 November 1948.
+The Berlin City Deputies Assembly (Stadtverordnetenversammlung) accepted the by-law on 4 November 1948.
 The by-law achieved prominence under its alias "the Berlin model":